newaetech/chipwhisperer/doc/sphinx/tutorialresync.rst

 Tutorial #7: Synchronization to Serial Protocol
 =============================================

 This tutorial will introduce the use of syncronization to a simple serial IO line.

-When looking into
+*This tutorial is incomplete*